vova7878/PanamaPort/README.md

 ### Get started

-Just add the library to the list of dependencies:
+Just add this library to the list of dependencies:

 ```
 dependencies {